What is the purpose of a brand workshop?

 Having a facilitator for the workshops is far more effective, especially when the facilitator is from outside of the business.
 This enables everyone, including the senior leadership team, to be an active participant, without needing to manage the group’s energy levels, a whiteboard and a plethora of sticky notes whilst attempting to give their opinion too.

-A facilitator will foster an environment where people feel comfortable talking and give their opinions, putting everyone on an equal footing and enabling them to tease out those core elements of the brand prop.
+A facilitator will foster an environment where people feel comfortable talking and give their opinions, talk through pain points, keeping everyone on an equal footing and enabling them to tease out those core elements of the brand prop.
 The facilitator will also use some guiding principles to keep the workshop on track, giving you the results you need.

 Where should the workshop be held?